Pre-Incisional Ketorolac for Patients Undergoing Surgery for Non-Small Cell Lung Cancer and Renal Cell Carcinoma

 Intervention / Treatment

-Participants randomized to receive ketorolac prior to surgery for stage I/II NSCLC and stage III RCC.
-Participants will receive standard-of-care surgery.
+Participants randomized to receive ketorolac prior to surgery for stage I/II non-small cell lung carcinoma (NSCLC).
+Participants receive standard-of-care surgery.
 Open, video-assisted thoracic surgery, laparoscopy, or robotic surgery are allowed.
-Standard anesthesia will be administered.
+Standard anesthesia is administered.

 30 mg ketorolac will be administered intravenously 30 minutes prior to incision.